Racial Inclusion Training for Staff

-Our workshops are tailored to address the most pressing challenges in schools, guided by historical context, data, and continuous feedback from educators, parents, students, and institutions yourselves.
+Our training is continually updated and tailored to address the most pressing challenges in schools, guided by historical context, data, and ongoing input from educators, parents, students, and the schools we work with nationwide.

-Our team’s strength lies in its diversity of perspectives, spanning all levels of the school community, from Governance to Senior Leadership Teams and classroom staff.
-At the heart of our practice is a commitment to centring the lived experiences of (nationally) racially minoritised students, parents, and teachers, ensuring our work remains grounded, relevant, and impactful.
+At the heart of our practice is a commitment to centring the lived experiences of racially minoritised students, parents, and educators, ensuring our work remains grounded, relevant, and impactful.

 To evidence this, a selection of testimonials from staff training sessions can be found at the bottom of this page.